 Even though Ireland is a catholic country, there is no catholic cathedral in Dublin.

 There used to be one but it was changed by English sovereigns and became protestant.

 Ireland is an independent country nowadays so we would expect to find a catholic cathedral in Dublin but yet it wasn’t reconverted.
 Part of the history I guess.

 10 – Arthur and Olivia Guinness had 21 children

-11 – There are over 10 million pints of Guinness produced per day in Dublin
+11 – Over 10 million pints of Guinness are drunk per day

 13 – Dublin has its very own version of Tom & Jerry

-14 – Trinity college boasts many famous graduates such as Oscar Wilde, Jonhathan Swift, Bram Stoker and Jack Gleeson
+14 – Trinity college boasts many famous graduates such as Oscar Wilde, Jonathan Swift, Bram Stoker and Jack Gleeson

 15 – Queen Elizabeth first visit in Ireland was in 2011